 Most work today is accomplished through teamwork.
-That is as true for mass media organizations as it is for other business organizations.
-One look on any given day at a major news organization like The Washington Post makes it abundantly clear that teams of writers and editors work on a daily basis to deliver individual stories.
+That is as true for mass media organizations as for other business organizations.
+One look on any given day at a major news organization like The Washington Post makes it abundantly clear that teams of writers and editors work daily to deliver individual stories.
 This course will focus on the small group dynamics, team building, and structure that make such work successful.